pubnub/pubnub-mcp-server/resources/sdk_docs/go_publish-and-subscribe.md

 ```
 1

 ```

 #### Push payload helper

-Use helper to format payload for Push messages.
-See Create Push Payload Helper.
+Use helper to format payloads for Push messages; pass its output to Message.

 ```
 1

 ```

 ## Fire

-Sends a message to Functions event handlers and Illuminate only.
-Not replicated to subscribers and not stored in history.
+Sends a message directly to Functions event handlers and Illuminate on the target channel.
+Not replicated to subscribers; not stored in history.

 ### Method(s)

-To Fire a message:

 ```
 `1pn.Fire().